-Each week, Jewish-American Poetry will bring together a contemporary poet, a literary scholar and a Rabbi or theologian to discuss one or two major poems by a 20th or 21st century Jewish-American poet, and consider it in the context of one or two major texts from the Jewish past.
-We'll discover how "secular" texts can have religious interpretations and resonances, and how "religious" texts can have secular, and indeed very worldly and political interpretations.
-The seminar series will seek to reach out across many branches and strands of Contemporary Jewish life and thought, to bring together in dialogue worlds which often feel far apart, even as they share so much in common.
+Each week, Jewish-American Poetry will bring together a contemporary poet, a literary scholar, and a Rabbi or theologian to discuss one or two major poems by a 20th- or 21st-century Jewish-American poet, and consider it in the context of one or two major texts from the Jewish past.
+We'll discover how "secular" texts can have religious interpretations and resonances, and how "religious" texts can have secular and—indeed—very worldly and political interpretations.
+The seminar series will seek to reach out across many branches and strands of contemporary Jewish life and thought, to bring together in dialogue worlds that often feel far apart, even as they share so much in common.
 You don't have to be Jewish to enjoy this, but expect bagels and cream cheese to be served alongside the poetry, nevertheless.

 Our planning for this seminar is underway, with a tentative start date in early 2022.
 Please check back on this site in late 2021 for specific seminar meeting details.